Special Report - For UK political donors, an unintended tax break

 A spokeswoman for the finance ministry, which oversees HMRC, said the application of "benefit-in-kind" rules to political donations was a policy issue on which it could not comment so close to an election.

-The Reuters analysis focused on companies where one person holds enough shares to exercise influence.
+The Reuters analysis focussed on companies where one person holds enough shares to exercise influence.
 In some cases, firms significantly or wholly owned by politicians have given tax-free to political campaigns.

 Take Health Minister Hunt.
 He founded Hotcourses Ltd, a publisher of websites that offer educational information, in 1990.
 Filings show he is a "principal shareholder" of Hotcourses with Chief Executive Mike Elms.